 This book by Grant Sabatier is all about becoming Financially Free.
 Grant was able to save one million dollars in about five years.
 He did this by having many income channels next to his main job.
 Moreover, he also invested every money he got from his various side hustles.

-In this book, the author gives a full actionable to reach Financial Independence or Financial Freedom as the author calls it.
-Each step is well defined, from the goal to all the steps you have to take in order to reach your goal!
+In this book, the author gives a full actionable plan to reach Financial Independence or Financial Freedom, as the author calls it.
+Each step is well defined, from the goal to all the steps you have to take to reach your goal!

 Overall, I think it is quite a good book.
 And it has a very nice point of view on Financial Independence.
-However, there is nothing really outstanding in the book.
+However, nothing is outstanding in the book.
 Indeed, you can find most of its content for free on multiple blogs.
-The advantage is that it is condensed together nicely.
 Also, Grant managed to reach Financial Independence during five years of a raging bull market.
-And he also gets a large income from its blog.
-Keeping these two points in mind, I find the book a bit too optimistic.
+He was lucky.
+And Grant also gets a substantial income from its blog.
+Finally, he admitted himself to working himself too hard during this journey.
+He almost burned himself out.
+Keeping these points in mind, I find the book a bit too optimistic.